 - Over a third of children (aged 6 months – 5 years) suffer from chronic malnutrition (WFP, 2019)

 Islamic Relief in Philippines

 We provided tents and tarpaulins to 4,500 homeless families and helped distribute food and water to over 32,000 households – around 160,000 people.
-We then provided farmers with seeds, fertiliser and tools to take advantage of the rice planting season to enable families to grow food and start to earn a living again.
-We also worked to resolve the widespread problem of insufficient clean drinking water by installing a number of rain water harvest tanks on the island.
+We then provided farmers with seeds, fertiliser, and tools to take advantage of the rice planting season to enable families to grow food and start to earn a living again.
+We also worked to resolve the widespread problem of insufficient clean drinking water by installing a number of rainwater harvest tanks on the island.

+In 2018 when the country was then hit by Typhoon Mangkhut, we were on the ground providing critical aid for displaced families.
 In addition to our emergency response work, we also continue to provide much-needed Qurbani and Ramadan food aid as part of our global seasonal programmes.